If4x/If4x/README.md

 # Nice to see you! 👋🏼

 My name is Imanuel.
-I am a self-taught student developer and have spend the last 10 years teaching myself on a project oriented basics some of which you can find on my GitHub.
+I am a self-taught student developer and have spent the last 10 years teaching myself some skills on a project oriented basis.
+You're able to find some of my projects here on my GitHub.

 <p align="center">
   <img height="150" src="https://github-readme-stats.vercel.app/api?username=If4x&show_icons=true&theme=dark&hide_border=true&include_all_commits=true&count_private=true&rank_icon=github" />